 Based on schematic design plans, a total of approximately 22 existing onsite regulated trees are proposed to be removed as part of project construction, several of which have been recommended for removal by the project arborist due to poor health and structural conditions.
-Regulated trees that would be removed include Norway maple, Flowering cherry, Flowering crabapple, Japanese snowbell, and c.
-List threatened or endangered species known to be on or near the site.

-Douglas fir; an exceptional Vine maple (Tree 419) has also been recommended for removal by the project arborist due to its declining health.
+Regulated trees that would be removed include Norway maple, Flowering cherry, Flowering crabapple, Japanese snowbell, and Douglas fir; an exceptional Vine maple (Tree 419) has also been recommended for removal by the project arborist due to its declining health.
 In addition, 11 trees that are below regulated size would be removed within the proposed development area.